mrazjava/booklink-openlibrary/README.md

 * Lombok
 * MongoDB

+## Features
+### Author Filtering
+If a file called `author-ids.txt` exists in the working directory (same location as dump file), then only authors listed in that file will be handled (persisted, etc).
+The format of this file is one author ID per line.
+Comment is allowed and must start with a `#`.
+Empty lines are also allowed and are ignored.

 ## Datasources
 Raw [data](https://openlibrary.org/data/) [dumps](https://archive.org/details/ol_exports?sort=-publicdate) are pulled from [openlibrary](https://openlibrary.org/developers/dumps).
 These are large downloads (authors ~320mb, works ~1.7gb, editions 6.1gb) and big files once uncompressed (authors ~2.5gb, works ~10.6gb, editions ~29gb);